 Indoor Harvest Corp.
 Expands its Portfolio with the Acquisition of 60% Controlling Interest in Metabiogenix USA®

-/EIN News/ -- AUSTIN, May 08, 2023 (GLOBE NEWSWIRE) -- Indoor Harvest Corp.
-(OTCPK: INQD) (the “Company") a company of sustainable-hemp and wellness related products, is pleased to announce the acquisition of a 60% controlling interest in Metabiogenix USA® for $2.5M in a combination of cash and common stock.
+AUSTIN, May 08, 2023 (GLOBE NEWSWIRE) -- Indoor Harvest Corp.
+INQD (the "Company") a company of sustainable-hemp and wellness related products, is pleased to announce the acquisition of a 60% controlling interest in Metabiogenix USA® for $2.5M in a combination of cash and common stock.
 During the close of the acquisition, Metabiogenix USA® received a valuation of $8.9M USD from the Japanese Medical Institute (JMI).

 "This acquisition will provide Indoor Harvest an exclusive agreement to market and distribute the portfolio of Metabiogenix USA® Nutraceuticals throughout the entire Western Hemisphere (North, South, and Central America), and Spain.
 Metabiogenix USA® is on track for substantial growth and projecting revenues that could be as high as $20M for FY2024" said Leslie Bocskor, Chairman & CEO of INQD.
 "Words cannot express the gratitude I am experiencing to have Dr. Mario Acosta Mejia join Indoor Harvest and look forward to working with him to develop this paradigm shifting class of health and wellness products as he continues to lead Metabiogenix USA®."